Truce of Ratisbon

 The Truce of Ratisbon, or Truce of Regensburg, concluded the War of the Reunions, fought by France against Spain and the Holy Roman Empire.
-The Truce was signed on 15 August 1684 at the Dominican convent in Ratisbon (now in Bavaria) between Louis XIV, the Holy Roman Emperor, Leopold I, and the Spanish King, Charles II.
+The Truce was signed on 15 August 1684 at the Dominican convent in Ratisbon (now in Bavaria) between the French King Louis XIV, the Holy Roman Emperor Leopold I, and the Spanish King Charles II.
 The Spanish crown was involved because of its sovereignty over the Spanish Netherlands, once part of the Holy Roman Empire.
 The final agreements allowed Louis to retain Strasbourg, Luxembourg, and most other Reunion gains, but he had to hand back Courtrai and Dixmude.
 Luxembourg, Courtrai, and Dixmude were in the Spanish Netherlands, whereas Strasbourg had been a free imperial city.
 The truce was supposed to last twenty years, but Louis terminated it after four years by declaring war on the Dutch Republic on 16 November and by invading Philippsburg on 27 September 1688, thereby starting the Nine Years' War.